28left/descriptive_set_theory/perfect_subsets_R.md

 A non-empty set $P \subseteq \Real$ is **perfect** if it is closed and every point of $P$ is an accumulation point.
 ```

 In other words, a perfect set is a closed set that has no isolated points.
-It is not hard to see that for a perfect set $P$, every neighborhood of a point $p \in P$ contains infinitely many points.
+We can also deduce that for a perfect set $P$, every neighborhood of a point $p \in P$ contains infinitely many points from $P$.

 ````{margin}
 ```{figure} ./images/Cantor_set.png